AAU-Python-Guides/install_python_guide/README.md

 winget install ArduinoSA.IDE.stable
 ```

-*If Any of the following commands gives an error, write the following in the terminal: "`Set-ExecutionPolicy Unrestricted -Scope LocalMachine`", and run the command again.*
+*If Any of the following commands gives an error, write the following in the terminal: "`Set-ExecutionPolicy RemoteSigned`", and run the command again.*

 ### In Windows you also need to go and disable program aliases.
 if writing `python --version` inside the console, opens the Microsoft Store, do the following: